 NYA has a number of partners that enable us to enhance our programming.
 Working in collaboration with other organizations of different specializations and capacities serves to broaden the spectrum of our programming and diversify the services we are able to offer our Participants.
 As a result, Participants have access to new experiences, opportunities, training and extra support, all while still achieving the objectives of NYA.
-NYA’s partners contribute in different ways, either by promoting NYA’s program to youth in their home communities and providing support, or by offering enhanced, specialized program opportunities.
+NYA’s partners contribute in different ways, either by promoting NYA’s program to youth in their home communities and providing support or by offering enhanced, specialized program opportunities.
 If you are interested in being a program partner, please contact Rebecca at firstname.lastname@example.org.

 Northern High Schools